 Designing Optimized Traffic Signals and Systems

-Using Visual TEAPAC, PASSER, TRANSYT and CORSIM
+Using TEAPAC Complete, PASSER, TRANSYT and CORSIM

 Course Description

 Optimal timing plans are essential to the proper evaluation of traffic signal planning, design and operation efforts and to assure efficient traffic movement on streets.
 Several nationally recognized traffic signal programs are available to assist the analyst in this regard.
-These include Visual TEAPAC, PASSER, TRANSYT and CORSIM.
+These include TEAPAC Complete, PASSER, TRANSYT and CORSIM.
 The goal of this course is to provide participants with a basic understanding of how to use these programs, both mechanically and procedurally, for signal evaluation and optimization efforts consisting of a wide range of signal control conditions, including individual signals and coordinated systems.

 The course consists of lectures and hands-on use of microcomputers.
 Lectures cover the basics of traffic signal analysis and optimization techniques, demonstrations of the software and details of recommended procedures.
 Realistic numerical examples and hands-on exercise problems supplement the lectures, and the use of specific computer software provides participants with an opportunity to learn and understand the programs and procedures.